mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of October 13, 2025 (v0.5.72):**
+    -   **Cloned User Deletion Fix:** Fixed a critical server error that occurred when attempting to delete a newly cloned user.
+The backend deletion logic has been updated to correctly handle relational data (like guild memberships), preventing database constraint violations and ensuring users can be deleted cleanly.

 -   **Week of October 10, 2025 (v0.5.71):**
     -   **Undo Quest Fix:** Fixed a critical server error that occurred when a Donegeon Master tried to undo a quest completion from the Chronicles page.
 The backend controller now has improved error handling to manage the complex process of reverting rewards, ensuring the feature works reliably.